pran-7-5/eco_style/README.md

 Jewelry = gold, silver, diamond, sea shells, pearl(not compatible for everyone), rudraaksh, wood,  feathers)  don't use plastic or other metal jewels. avoid gem stones = there is math formula to calculate what is suitable to whom

-Makeup = Nail polish (ancient alta was used for mehndi, lipstick and blush) but are not available today in markets but can be homemade. alta available in market is fake, made of chemical whereas ancient alta was made from raw sugar or paan leaf either one, not sure needs more research
+Makeup = Nail polish (ancient alta was used for nail polish, lipstick and blush) but are not available today in markets but can be homemade. alta available in market is fake, made of chemical whereas ancient alta was made from raw sugar or paan leaf either one, not sure about formula needs more research(million dollar startup idea)

 ** Coloring hair tip will also soak NH3-ammonia compounds in hair color into skin ** Henna mehndi is also very bad
 ** Kajal, eyeliner, mascara, eye shadow, glitters, lipstick, foundation, all types of talc(should be avoided)

+hair oil if you use = Pure coconut oil/amla

-Fragrance = Pure coconut oil/amla (hair oil if you use), Lotus oil (scent), Sandalwood oil (scent), Rajnigandha oil (scent), Merigold oil (scent), may be more flowers needs more research
+Fragrance = Lotus oil (scent), Sandalwood oil (scent), Rajnigandha oil (scent), Merigold oil (scent), may be more flowers needs more research.

 ** perfume, deo (lots of chemical) should be avoided

 Cloth fabric = Cotton(everyday), Silk(ocassions), Hemp

+Color- light color
+** dark color clothes should be worn if temperature is below 25 degree celsius and low humidity ** elastane, spandex, linen, polyester, should be avoided

 ** Jeans(factory worker)(takes huge water to manufacture) and h&m should be avoided
 ** I mean everyday, We don't like to wear too much clothes, Just minimal clothes...
 I mean girls won't wear too much clothes anyway...
 And weather is hot already